 driver: bridge

-You can use following github repository also for reference: docker-compose.yml .
+You can use following github repository also for reference: docker-compose.yml.
+Please make sure to change the respective values as required for your deployment.

 6. Bring up the container and validate everything